Global Village Coffeehouse: Visual characteristics

 The design goal of the Global Village Coffeehouse aesthetic was to convey earthiness and warmth.
-It was used to imply to consumers that products were artisan or handmade, or to make spaces, such as restaurants and coffee shops, seem warm and inviting.
+It was used to imply to consumers that products were artisanal or handmade or to make spaces, such as restaurants and coffee shops, seem warm and inviting.
 The overarching themes include tribalism, spiritualism, environmentalism, and a sense of global unity.
-Common motifs of GVC design include indigenous or tribal imagery and natural imagery such as suns, moons, waves, and trees.
+Many pieces also feature influence from artists such as Picasso and Chagall.
+Common motifs of GVC design include indigenous or tribal imagery and natural imagery such as suns, moons, waves, and trees and "aroma swirls".
 The art style is defined by simplified line art and a "hand-drawn", analog look.

-Criticism

-Global Village Coffeehouse design has been met with criticism, as some believe it appropriates imagery from Indigenous and global cultures, and that it exploits these cultures for corporate gain.
-Another criticism is that GVC design can be used as a tool for corporations to participate in "greenwashing", and that its application of natural motifs can be used to deceive consumers and present an image of environmental consciousness and sustainability that is not reflected in the product.